SecurityCentral/classification-banner/README.md

 Python script verified working on Red Hat Enterprise Linux and Fedora.

-Selecting the classification window and pressing the ESC key will temporarily hide the window for 15 seconds, it will return to view after that
+Selecting the classification window and pressing the ESC key will temporarily hide the window for a configurable number of seconds, it will return to view after that

 # Installation